Highest averages method: Adams' method

-Webster (Sainte-Laguë) method
+Webster/Sainte-Laguë (Schepers) method

+The Webster/Sainte-Laguë method was first described in 1832 by American statesman and senator Daniel Webster and later independently in 1910 by the French mathematician André Sainte-Laguë.
+In 1980 the German physicist Hans Schepers, at the time Head of the Data Processing Group of the Bundestag, suggested that the distribution of seats according to the D'Hondt method be modified to avoid putting smaller parties at a disadvantage.
+German media started using the term Schepers Method and later German literature usually calls it Sainte-Laguë/Schepers.

-The Sainte-Laguë or Webster method, first described in 1832 by American statesman and senator Daniel Webster and later independently in 1910 by the French mathematician André Sainte-Lague, uses the fencepost sequence post(k) = k+.5 (i.e. 0.5, 1.5, 2.5); this corresponds to the standard rounding rule.
-Equivalently, the odd integers (1, 3, 5...) can be used to calculate the averages instead.
+The Webster/Sainte-Laguë method uses the fencepost sequence post(k) = k+.5 (i.e. 0.5, 1.5, 2.5); this corresponds to the standard rounding rule.
+Equivalently, the odd integers (1, 3, 5...) can be used to calculate the averages instead; the odd-number expression is more common in electoral laws.

-The Webster method produces more proportional apportionments than Jefferson's by almost every metric of misrepresentation.
+The Webster/Sainte-Laguë method shows a more equal seats-to-votes ratio for different sized parties among apportionment methods; it produces more proportional apportionments than D'Hondt by almost every metric of misrepresentation.
 As such, it is typically preferred to D'Hondt by political scientists and mathematicians, at least in situations where manipulation is difficult or unlikely (as in large parliaments).
 It is also notable for minimizing seat bias even when dealing with parties that win very small numbers of seats.
-The Webster method can theoretically violate the ideal frame, although this is extremely rare for even moderately-large parliaments; it has never been observed to violate quota in any United States congressional apportionment.
+The Webster/Sainte-Laguë method can theoretically violate the ideal frame, although this is extremely rare for even moderately-large parliaments; it has never been observed to violate quota in any United States congressional apportionment.

-In small districts with no threshold, parties can manipulate Webster by splitting into many lists, each of which wins a full seat with less than a Hare quota's worth of votes.
-This is often addressed by modifying the first divisor to be slightly larger (often a value of 0.7 or 1), which creates an implicit threshold.
+In small districts with no threshold, parties can manipulate the Webster/Sainte-Laguë method by splitting into many lists, each of which wins a full seat with less than a Hare quota's worth of votes.
+This is often addressed by modifying the first divisor to be slightly larger (often a value of 0.7 or 1 instead of 0.5, equal to 1.4 or 2 instead of 1), which creates an implicit threshold.